SChernykh/xmr-stak-cpu/README.md

 ### 2. Shuffle with lag modification

+**!!!
+Tests have shown that this modification kills GPU performance, so it's not viable.
+The description is only left here for the reference.**

 It goes one step further compared to the previous modification: it shuffles not the current cache line, but one of the previously accessed cache lines which are still in L1 cache, selected randomly.
 All 64 bytes are shuffled as 32 2-byte elements, so this modification requires 5 times more memory bandwidth AND 2 times more random memory accesses.
 The actual permutation is the following one:

 (  0  1  2  3  4  5  6  7  8  9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 ) ->